readthedocs/readthedocs.org/docs/user/guides/build-using-too-many-resources.rst

 ===========================

-In case you are waiting a long time for your builds to finish or your builds are terminated by Read the Docs, you may want to have a look at the most common issues that slow down builds.
+In case you are waiting a long time for your builds to finish or your builds are terminated by exceeding general resource limits, you may want to have a look at the most common issues that slow down builds.

 .. note::